 - The identity and dignity of any person who might find themselves in an incident will always be handled with compassion and discretion according to the GDPR regulations.

 - The contact information of relevant safety officers in the school and external agencies.

 Should any member of our community require support or guidance in sharing an incident with the AIS team, we encourage you to reach out to our Safeguarding Team:

 |Jacquelene Da Silvaemail@example.com||+310208209091||Director & Safety Officer|

-At Amstelland International School we welcome children of all nationalities, beliefs and cultures.
-The AIS team prioritise developing a close working relationship with our parent community and a large group of professionals which form our external student support team
+At Amstelland International School we welcome children of all nationalities, beliefs, and cultures.
+The AIS team prioritizes developing a close working relationship with our parent community and a large group of professionals who form our external student support team.

 The Amstelland International School believes that the well-being of our students to be the most important aspect of their development and learning.
 Children are able to thrive academically once their pastoral needs have been cared for.

-AIS believes in working in harmony with colleagues from around the world and to benefit from a wide range of knowledge and experience.
-It promotes respect, encourages collaboration and sees students develop high levels of empathy and compassion.
+AIS believes in working in harmony with colleagues from around the world and benefiting from a wide range of knowledge and experience.
+It promotes respect, encourages collaboration, and sees students develop high levels of empathy and compassion.
 Differentiation is a common practice in our everyday teaching and learning.
 We strive to meet the needs of all our students.
 We believe children have special rights versus special needs.

 “We believe children have special rights versus special needs”